hphilpotts/miniproject-static-calculator/readme.md

 <img src="img/errors_grab.png" alt="image of console errors relating to sound playback issues" />

 - Issue resolved through relocating sound files to `hphilpotts.github.io/docs/` and updating respective path(s) in deployed version / deployment script.
+- New issue identified, however, where sounds load slowly when deployed version accessed via mobile.
+Issue may be due to either inefficiencies in code, or shortcomings in the workarounds used to deploy as a static site via GH pages.

+- Minor refactoring completed on daftmode script.
+Comments added to clarify process.